Faculty book selections are on display in the Library's cafe area.

 “You must do something to make the world more beautiful.”

 I am the youngest of four daughters, the aunt of six nieces and the mother of a very spirited young daughter, and the professor to many women with the entire world before them to explore.
 A legacy is passed from generation to generation in my family based on the values and lessons of Miss Rumphius.
 Like Miss Rumphius, the women in my family are taught to be curious explorers, to believe in ourselves, to establish meaningful friendships, and to most importantly make a positive impression on the world.

 In the spirit of Miss Rumphius, how do I make the world more beautiful?
 Today, I teach.
 Tomorrow could be anything.
 With every new day I hope that I inspire my daughter and the many female students that pass through my classes to be curious explorers and to make the world more beautiful.

-Associate Professor, Department of Electrical Engineering & Technology
+Associate Professor, Department of Electrical Engineering and Technology

 I used this book when I was a student and it’s the textbook for our Electrical Engineering students.

 Boston, MA 02115